schmittjoaopedro/schmittjoaopedro.github.io/_posts/2022-10-11-ai-solution-on-aws-serverless.md

 }
 ```

-From the `OrchestratorService`, the service that communicates with `DistanceService` and `SolverService`, hence requires more throughput to support all communication overload, we can see the main metrics collected from AWS in the image below.
+The `OrchestratorService` service communicates with `DistanceService` and `SolverService`, and because it requires more throughput to support all communication, it's a good candidate to analyse the metrics.
+We can see the main metrics collected from AWS in the image below.
-This graph is showing the results obtained from the simulation with 1000 thousand optimization requests.
+The following graph shows results obtained from the simulation with 1000 thousand optimization requests.
-These graphs aren't granular enough to get precise information about the metrics, but from there we can afirm that more than 2k invocations happened to this service during the period of 5 minutes.
+The graphs aren't granular enough to get precise information about the metrics, but from the information provided we can see that more than 2k invocations happened to this service during the period of 5 minutes.
-Some throttling was also recorded, but we didn't find any itinerary missing by analysing the final messages sent out from the `OrchestratorService`.
+Although some throttling was also recorded, I couldn't find any missing itinerary by analysing the final messages sent out from the service.
+It's probably due to the SNS retry policy.
-SNS implements a retry policy, it means that when Lambda throttles, SNS service backs off for some time and try again later until it succeeds or reaches the maximum number of retries.
+When Lambda throttles, SNS service backs off for some time and try again later until it succeeds or reaches the maximum number of retries.
-In this case, the service was capable to deal with a load of 1K messages during 5 minutes, that corresponds to 3 requests per second.
+In this case, the service was capable of dealing with a load of 1K messages during 5 minutes, it corresponds to 3 requests per second.

 ![Optimizer Service](/assets/imgs/ai-serverless-optimizer-test-1000.png)